Campouriez

 Campouriez ([kɑ̃puʁjɛs]; Camporiès) is a commune in the Aveyron department of southern France.
 It is part of the former province of Rouergue, which utilised the Rouergat dialect of Languedocien Occitan.
 Inhabitants of Campouriez are called Campouriézois.

 Geography

 The territory of this commune takes up a portion of the central-southern area of the Massif Central, on the Viadène plateau and near the gorge of the Truyère and the valley of the Lot.
-The village is located on a hilltop, and is surrounded by the hamlets la Vaysse, la Joanie, le Bruel, Nigole, Banhars and especially Bez-Bédène.
+The village is located on a hilltop, surrounded by the hamlets la Vaysse, la Joanie, le Bruel, Nigole, Banhars and especially Bez-Bédène.

 History

 The name Campouriez comes from "champ d'or," Occitan for "field of gold."